POLICY #5.1

 - The 91ɬÂþSA Elections Committee may publish viewpoint-neutral, nondiscriminatory rules and procedures for the posting of campaign posters, signs, and banners, which may include exceptions to this policy permitting additional election-related signage on campus during a designated period leading to 91ɬÂþSA elections.

-- University sponsored events, including Athletic, Shakespeare Festival and similar events, are exempted from the Student Involvement and Leadership Office review and stamp requirements set forth in Section IV.N.1.g. when they post posters, banners, small lawn signs, easels, and other similar media to publicize events sponsored by these departments, as long as they identify such items as University sponsored event media and otherwise comply with this policy and other relevant 91ɬÂþ policies.
+- University sponsored events, including Athletic, Shakespeare Festival and similar events, are exempted from the Student Involvement and Leadership Office review and stamp requirements set forth in Section IV.N.1.h. when they post posters, banners, small lawn signs, easels, and other similar media to publicize events sponsored by these departments, as long as they identify such items as University sponsored event media and otherwise comply with this policy and other relevant 91ɬÂþ policies.

 - University maintenance personnel or other university officials may remove any noncommercial signs, notices, posters, or banners that do not comply with this Policy.